hyperspy/hyperspy/doc/user_guide/electron_holography.rst

     >>> wave_image = im.reconstruct_phase(reference_hologram, sb_position=sb_position, sb_size=30,
                                           sb_smoothness=0.05*30,sb_unit='mrad')

+Also the :meth:`~._signals.hologram_image.HologramImage.reconstruct_phase`
-Also the `reconstruct_phase` method can output wave images with desired size (shape).
+method can output wave images with desired size (shape).
 By default the shape of the original hologram is preserved.
 Though this leads to oversampling of the output wave images, since the information is limited by the size of the sideband filter.
-To avoid oversampling the the output shape can be set to the diameter of the sideband as follows:
+To avoid oversampling the output shape can be set to the diameter of the sideband as follows:

 .. code-block:: python

     >>> wave_image = im.reconstruct_phase(reference_hologram, sb_position=sb_position,
                                           sb_size=sb_sb_size, output_shape=(2*sb_size, 2*sb_size))

-Note that the `reconstruct_phase` method can be called without parameters, which will cause their automatic assignment by `estimate_sideband_position` and `estimate_sideband_size` methods.
+Note that the :meth:`~._signals.hologram_image.HologramImage.reconstruct_phase` method can be called without parameters, which will cause their automatic assignment by :meth:`~._signals.hologram_image.HologramImage.estimate_sideband_position` and :meth:`~._signals.hologram_image.HologramImage.estimate_sideband_size` methods.
 This, however, is not recommended for not experienced users.